CHAPTERS 24-26

 As he packed up to leave Larkspur for the weekend, he received a text from Benson:

-“Bye, James!”
-Heather chimed as father and daughter headed for the stairs.
 For once, Heather was excited to leave.
 They were taking a trip to the beach that weekend.

-James returned his attention to his phone, typing a quick reply to his other employer: Sure thing.
+“Have a good weekend,” James called after them.
+He typed a quick reply to his other employer: Sure thing.
 I’m leaving Larkspur now.

 When James arrived, he called Benson, and soon, he was scanning his badge to his personal lab.
 “I’m still working on the mechanical body replacement,” James explained, showing the director into his lab.
 “But besides that, everything’s finished.”